childmindresearch/headjack/README.md

 ## Troubleshooting

-### Terminal colors look weird
+### Terminal Colors Issue

-Your terminal might not support 24-bit colors.
-Try running `headjack` with `-a`/`--ansi` for 256 ANSI color mode or `-b`/`--bw` for black and white mode.
+If your terminal displays colors incorrectly, it may not support 24-bit colors.
+You can try running headjack with the `-a`/`--ansi` flag for 256 ANSI color mode.

-### Unix: libc error on startup
+### Unix: Libc Error on Startup

-If you get an error like this:
+If you encounter an error related to `libc` when starting headjack, such as:

 ```
 /lib64/libm.so.6: versionGLIBC_2.29' not found
 ```

-You are probably using an older version of glibc.
-Try using the `*-musl` variant from the [releases page](https://github.com/cmi-dair/headjack/releases).
-Or build from source with `musl` target.
+It likely indicates that you are using an older version of glibc.
+Consider using the `*-musl`  variant available on the [releases page](https://github.com/cmi-dair/headjack/releases), or build `headjack` from source with the `musl` target.